secretnodes/secretnodes.org/docs/ss.md

 NOTICE 2: The ENG to SCRT swap has been extended.
 It will close upon the passing of [proposal 27](https://puzzle.report/secret/chains/secret-2/governance).
 Since this is a parameter change the only way for it to not close upon passing would be for the votes to change to no or the proposal to otherwise fail.

-Final Notice : The swap was extended and ultimately ended on Jan 4th 2021 at 12:05pm PST.
+Final Notice : The swap ultimately ended on Jan 4th 2021 at 12:05pm PST.
 As of that time burning ENG for SCRT is no longer possible.

 Hello everyone!
 It's been a long journey we've had since the [Secret Network launched in Feb 2020](https://blog.enigma.co/the-enigma-mainnet-has-launched-3bd0d40fe80d?source=collection_home---4------0-----------------------).
 Since then the community has been working tirelessly to achieve a decenteralized token swap from ENG to SCRT.
 Here is a recap of the chain of events since launch.